georgidanailov/georgidanailov/README.md

 # 💫 About Me:
-Hi, I'm currently aspiring to advance my career and become a Software Engineer.
 I'm currently dived in to Java object-oriented programming, and technologies such as MySQL and Spring.
 As well as other technologies I find interesting.

 ## 🌐 Socials: